Mosiacsoft/mu-pipelines-doc/docs/destination-command/destinationIceberg.md

 ---

 ### **Configuring Spark with Iceberg as the Default Catalog**

+Please note similar steps can be applied for Hive, delta etc

 To ensure that **Apache Spark** can interact with **Iceberg** as the default catalog when using it as a destination, you must configure Spark with the appropriate catalog settings.
 By default, Spark uses **Hive** as its catalog.
 To set Iceberg as the default, follow these steps: